strapi/documentation/docusaurus/docs/dev-docs/migration/v4-to-v5/breaking-changes/react-router-dom-6.md

 ### Manual procedure

+This breaking change should be handled by a codemod (see the [full list of 5.0.0 codemods](https://github.com/strapi/strapi/tree/v5/main/packages/utils/upgrade/resources/codemods/5.0.0)).
 Ensure that links added to [settings](/dev-docs/plugins/admin-panel-api#settings-api) or to the [menu](/dev-docs/plugins/admin-panel-api#menu-api) links using the Admin Panel API use relative paths.